 So a few weeks later, at the grand opening of Gus the Other Barber’s new location, I showed up for my haircut.
 The place was crowded with dozens of long-time customers, local business owners, well-wishers, politicians, and the press.
 An MP made a speech, a ribbon was snipped, there was applause.
 The cameras whirred, and then it was time for the ceremonial first cuts.

-Byron gestured for Stuart McLean, waiting quietly to one side, to step up into his chair.
+Byron gestured for Stuart McLean, sitting quietly to one side, to step up into his chair.
 But just then, a guy walked in off the street.
 A little the worse for the wear, and unaware of what was going on, he walked right in and sat down.
 Byron, nonplussed, looked over for guidance.
 Stuart McLean insisted he go ahead and give the man a cut, as though it was exactly what was meant to happen.
 It was a barber shop, after all.

 The cameras had stopped clicking at this point, but there was still a buzz.
 People were chatting, enjoying free coffee and doughnuts.
 Little Gus waved me over to his chair.
-On my way, I reached into my satchel and grabbed some freshly-printed pages.
+On my way, I reached into my ever-present satchel and grabbed some freshly-printed pages.
 “Mr. McLean,” I said, “If you’re looking for something to read while you wait, I’d be honoured if you’d read this.
 It’s a story I wrote.”

 He looked up at me with what I recall as eagerness.
 I don’t know why he might have been eager: maybe I had saved him from the spotlight, or from making small talk while he waited.
 But anyway, he took the sheaf of papers, and I slid into Little Gus’s chair and got my hair cut.